-The Fund's audited consolidated financial information for the year ended December 31, 2008, which may be found on the Fund's company profile on the SEDAR website at www.sedar.com, are presented in compliance with Canadian generally accepted accounting principles ("GAAP").
+The Fund's audited consolidated financial information for the year ended December 31, 2009, which may be found on the Fund's company profile on the SEDAR website at www.sedar.com, are presented in compliance with Canadian generally accepted accounting principles ("GAAP").
 Certain of the financial information included in such financial statements is contained within this Annual Information Form.
-Readers should also take note, however, that within this Annual Information Form the term "net operating income" is used to describe certain financial information of the Fund and that this term is not defined by GAAP.
+Readers should also take note, however, that within this Annual Information Form the terms "net operating income", "distributable cash", "distributed cash" and "net revenue" are used to describe certain financial information of the Fund and that these terms are not defined by GAAP.
 This term is equal to revenue less operating expenses, as applicable in the context in which it is used.